-If you are late between classes, the tardy is considered unexcused, unless is it due to administrative reasons.
+If you are late between classes, the tardy is considered unexcused, unless it is due to administrative reasons.
 Any class participation activities missed due to a tardy will result in a grade reduction for that assignment.
-Parents will be notified by email of unexcused tardies.
+Parents will be notified of unexcused tardies.
 After the third unexcused between-class tardy, the student will receive a level one infraction.